JoniKauf/JumpediaOld/README.md

 - Slash commands
 - More I need to still think about

-If a bug occurrs or the bot behaves not as intended, I will get pinged if I am on the server, otherwise DM me (JoniKauf#3905) or open a new issue on this repository!
+If a bug occurrs or the bot behaves not as intended, I will get pinged if I am on the server, otherwise DM me (JoniKauf) or open a new issue on this repository!
 For any feature requests, open a new issue or DM me on discord!